Bladder problems

 Bowel or anal incontinence is accidental leakage of faeces from the bowel, or difficulty in controlling wind.

-We have a section on bowel problems.
+We have a section on bowel problems with useful information to address these concerns.

 Sexual problems